proxmox/proxmox-backup/docs/tape-backup.rst

 This first restores the snapshot to a temporary location, then restores the relevant chunk archives, and finally restores the snapshot data to the target datastore.

-The ``snapshot`` parameter can be given multiple times, so one can restore multiple snapshots with one restore action.
+The ``snapshot`` parameter can be passed multiple times, in order to restore multiple snapshots with one restore action.

 ..
 NOTE:: When using the single snapshot restore, the tape must be traversed